-Somatuline Depot is thought to form a drug depot at the injection site due to the interaction of the formulation with physiological fluids.
-The most likely mechanism of drug release is a passive diffusion of the precipitated drug from the depot towards the surrounding tissues, followed by the absorption into the blood stream.
+SOMATULINE DEPOT is thought to form a drug depot at the injection site due to the interaction of the formulation with physiological fluids.
+The most likely mechanism of drug release is a passive diffusion of the precipitated drug from the depot towards the surrounding tissues, followed by the absorption to the bloodstream.

-After a single deep, subcutaneous administration, the mean absolute bioavailability of Somatuline Depot in healthy subjects was 73.4, 69.0, and 78.4%, for the 60 mg, 90 mg, and 120 mg doses, respectively.
-Mean Cmax values ranged from 4.3 to 8.4 ng/mL during the first day.
-Single-dose linearity was demonstrated with respect to AUC and Cmax, and showed high inter-subject variability.
-Somatuline Depot showed sustained release of lanreotide with a half-life of 23 to 30 days.
-Mean serum concentrations were > 1 ng/mL throughout 28 days at 90 mg and 120 mg and > 0.9 ng/mL with 60 mg.
+After a single, deep subcutaneous administration, the mean absolute bioavailability of SOMATULINE DEPOT in healthy subjects was 73.4, 69.0, and 78.4% for the 60 mg, 90 mg, and 120 mg doses, respectively.
+Mean C max values ranged from 4.3 to 8.4 ng/mL during the first day.
+Single-dose linearity was demonstrated with respect to AUC and Cmax , and showed high inter-subject variability.
+SOMATULINE DEPOT showed sustained release of lanreotide with a half-life of 23 to 30 days.
+Mean serum concentrations were > 1 ng/mL throughout 28 days at 90 mg and 120 mg and > 0.9 ng/mL at 60 mg.

 For the same doses, similar values were obtained in clinical studies after at least four administrations (2.3 ± 0.9, 3.2 ± 1.1, and 4.0 ± 1.4 ng/mL, respectively).

 Pharmacokinetic data from studies evaluating extended dosing use of SOMATULINE DEPOT 120 mg demonstrated mean steady-state, C min values between 1.6 and 2.3 ng/mL for the 8-and 6-week treatment interval, respectively.

-Somatuline Depot has not been studied in specific populations.
-The pharmacokinetics of lanreotide in renal impaired, hepatic impaired, and geriatric subjects were evaluated after IV administration of lanreotide immediate release formulation (IRF) at 7 mcg/kg dose.
+SOMATULINE DEPOT has not been studied in specific populations.
+However, the pharmacokinetics of lanreotide in renal impaired, hepatic impaired, and geriatric subjects were evaluated after IV administration of lanreotide immediate release formulation (IRF) at 7 mcg/kg dose.